 Geppetto’s shop also has another Gummi Blueprint for you to find, though I’m not sure how you were supposed to work this out.
 You get it by… I still can’t believe this… entering and exiting Geppetto’s house thirty times and then talking to Pinocchio.
 Thirty times.
 A door, you get it by fucking around with a door.
 I imagine the devs figured you’d accrue those 30 visits by anxiously checking in with Geppetto every time you fought some Heartless, but there are two problems with this.
 One, even if you visit Geppetto after every major excursion left in the game, there aren’t thirty major excursions left in the game.
 There aren’t thirty major excursions in the entire game!
 Second, even if you did come thirty separate times, Pinocchio says the same things to you for the first 29.
 There’s no reason to talk to him on trip 2, much less trip 30!
 Pinocchio gives you the Chocobo blueprint, a ship that looks exactly like Final Fantasy’s mascot bird, complete with lack of flaming exhaust port or laser cannons.
 Yup, Pinocchio just gave you a… drawing of a bird.

 These aren’t Geppetto’s only gifts.
 For starters, there’s the final Postcard, stuck to his wall.
 How nice of me to never address that sidequest in any way, shape or form.
 The first time you talk to him, you’ll also get the Wishing Star Keychain, the first Keychain I tend to ignore in my play-throughs.
 The Wishing Star is weaker than the Three Wishes and has more recoil when your attack is blocked.
-Its upside is that this clockwork Keyblade always crits, even if its crit increase is lower in Final Mix.
-I’ve always preferred the consistency of high stat boosts to crits in any game, but since this is a constant boost, choose for yourself.
+Its upside is that this clockwork Keyblade always crits, even though the damage it causes on a crit is lower in Final Mix.
+I’ve always preferred the consistency of high stat boosts to crits in any game, but since this is a constant boost, maybe I shoudl give it another chance?

 Any damage you do to targets during Stop isn’t accrued until the Stop wears off, at which point they take all the damage at once and usually die from it.
 This stylistic touch is nice but makes the spell a lot less useful.
 You have to keep track of the damage you’ve caused in your head so you don’t waste attacks on a target that’s already died.
 To make matters worse, Stop can be just plain unhelpful, especially if Donald casts it.
 He never seems to cast it at the right time.
 What if you could have ended the fight instantly with Thunder, Donald?
 What if we’re in an easy Time Trial match in the Coliseum?
 I wanted them dead now, D, not 10 precious seconds from now!